lnishan/awesome-competitive-programming/README.md

 - [USA Computing Olympiad (USACO)](http://www.usaco.org/)
 USACO contains several training pages on its website which are designed to develop one's skills in programming solutions to difficult and varied algorithmic problems at one's own pace.

-## Social media
+## Social Media
-Meet the god-like people!
+Meet the god-like competitive programmers!
 Learn helpful tips, tutorials and insights from these people :)

 ### Blogs